netbox-community/netbox-healthcheck-plugin/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `netbox-healthcheck-plugin` for local development.
+Here's how to set up `netbox_healthcheck_plugin` for local development.

 1. Fork the `netbox-healthcheck-plugin` repo on GitHub.
 2. Clone your fork locally